yingkaisha/RAL-GWC-CONUS/README.md

 # AI-based Limited Area Model for Dynamical Downscaling of Long-term Kilometer-scale Weather Information

-Yingkai Sha, Tracy Hertneky, Ethan Gutmann, Seth McGinnis, Lulin Xue, David John Gagne II, Kathryn Newman, Andrew Newman
+Yingkai Sha, Tracy Hertneky, Ethan Gutmann, Seth McGinnis, Rachel McCrary, Lulin Xue, David John Gagne II, Kathryn Newman, Andrew Newman

 NSF National Center for Atmospheric Research, Boulder, Colorado, USA

 ## Abstract

 An AI-based Limited-Area Model (LAM) is developed for dynamical downscaling over the Southern Great Plains and the southeastern United States, with strong generalization abilities under diverse boundary conditions.
-The model is trained using 0.25-degree, 3-hourly ERA5 as forcings and CONUS404 as targets in 1980--2019, producing 4-km, hourly dynamical downscaling outputs; it is also connected to a post-processing model to derive additional diagnostic variables.
+The model is trained using 0.25$^\circ$, 3-hourly ERA5 as forcings and CONUS404 as targets in 1980--2019, producing 4-km, hourly dynamical downscaling outputs; it is also connected to a post-processing model to derive additional diagnostic variables.
 The model is evaluated across multiple forcing datasets, time periods, and climate regimes.
-For present-day downscaling in the 2021--2024 water years, the model produces stable multi-year simulations with no unrealistic drift; its deterministic verification skills are comparable to other weather-forecasting-oriented AI models.
+For present-day downscaling in water years 2021--2024, the model produces stable multi-year simulations with no unrealistic drift; its deterministic verification scores are comparable to other weather-forecasting-oriented AI models.
 The model also generalizes robustly to a 1.0-degree, 6-hourly non-ERA5 forcing dataset, yielding only minor performance changes.
 Frontal cyclone and hurricane case studies further demonstrate that the model reconstructs realistic, interpretable weather-scale dynamical and thermodynamic structure from coarse boundary information.
-The AI-based LAM is further tested by downscaling 30-year global climate model runs in 1980--2010 and 2070--2100, and climate model ensembles in 2025-2027.
-In this application, the model remains stable at hourly downscaling frequencies for all 30 years and effectively captures future climate-change signals, indicating meaningful generalization across different climate regimes.
-When downscaling ensembles, the model produces well-posed ensemble distributions without collapsing the ensemble spread.
+The AI-based LAM is further tested by downscaling 30-year global climate model runs in 1980--2010 and 2070--2100, and climate model ensembles in 2025--2027.
+In this application, the model remains stable at hourly downscaling frequencies for all 30 years and effectively captures climate-change signals, indicating meaningful generalization across different climate regimes.
+When downscaling ensembles, the model produces well-posed member distributions without collapsing the ensemble spread.
 Overall, the AI-based LAM of this study offers good downscaling performance and generalization abilities.
-It provides a practical and transferable example of adapting AI weather prediction models for regional climate applications.
+It provides a practical example of adapting AI weather prediction models for regional climate applications, with generalization across boundary forcing datasets and climate regimes.

 ## Introduction